compbiozurich/UZH-BIO392/course-results/2023/Ann-Léonie Beck/A-Beck-questions-day-10.md

 ### Q3
 **After loading all the files into IGV, there should be four different kind of tracks.
 Briefly explain what type of information each track contains**

-the coordinates
-information about the reads of the three patients (eg. alignment start, quality ...)
+-  APC refrence sequence
+-  VCF file -> variants
+-  GTF file: gene length, location of exons, coding sequences and transcript
+-  BAM file: number of reads, mapping quality

 ### Q4
 **Based on the VEP output, which of the STR variants you identified do you expect to have the most impact?
+Why?**

-Why?** the agagagaga variant is worse because
+the agagagaga variant is worse because it is an exon variant, where as the aa variant is an intron variant the agagagaga variant is a frame shift variant

 ### Q5
 **What phenotype or disease do you expect this variant to be involved with?**

-Your answer here
+large intestine tumour, neoplasm of the large intestine